 They know you’re in pain as you pass the potatoes, try to engage in conversations you’ve zoned out of, or as you grab another adult beverage.
 There’s nowhere to hide.
 You just want the day to be done, and as you drive back home, the smile you managed for the duration of the gathering slowly fades away.

 Do the words “thankfulness” and “grieving” even go together?
 I’d say they’re opposites, but I believe these two emotions can be weaved together in a way that can help us in our suffering.

 Intentionally giving thanks guides our hurting hearts forward.
 I know if I avoid this for long periods of time, my heart will become stagnant, preventing me from moving forward while also prolonging my healing.

 I knew there were things to be thankful for after we lost David, I just didn’t want to think about them.
 The weight of the scale didn’t tip toward thankfulness.
 It tipped toward loss.
 How could I muster up a spirit of thankfulness, not just on this day but the remaining 364?

 As I was preparing this post, something struck me.
 I think it’s incredible really.
-The first time my husband Mike and I acknowledged thankfulness after losing David was the day we lost David.
+The first time my husband Mike and I acknowledged thankfulness after losing David was the day we lost him.
 Mike held me tight that night and thanked God for “getting us through the day.”
 Consequent prayers were the same, “God, Thank-you for getting us through another day.”